Sector, Economic and Financial Studies

-This cluster is very eclectic in nature, focusing upon the study of economic and financial phenomena and how these, alongside the role of policy and public or corporate management, impact on economies, industries, individuals, households, communities and societies at large.
-This includes the examination of wide-ranging issues, such as economic growth and social development, firm and industry performance, productivity, efficiency, financial inclusion, equality, and fairness.
+This cluster is very eclectic in nature, focusing upon the study of such economic and financial phenomena and how these impact on economies, industries, individuals, households, communities and societies.
+This includes the examination of wide-ranging issues, including economic growth and social development, inequality, responsible finances and investments.

 At the macro, economy-wide level, typical themes include FDI, financial liberalisation/openness/deregulation, financial development and financial crises.
 At the micro-level, key areas include personal finance, the impact on families and society of financial decisions, long-term financial planning, financial security and financial rights, the operation of and access to financial services, and community finance.